 One must consider the long-term price effects, though.
 If privacy coins are removed from the biggest exchanges, they are going to have fewer buyers as well.

-The best place to buy Monero is currently Binance, which is the leading cryptocurrency exchange.
-You can buy XMR with Bitcoins, but not yet with EUR or USD.
+The best place to buy Monero is Binance, which is the leading cryptocurrency exchange.
+You can make a bank wire or a credit card deposit and purchase XMR easily.

-If you buy Monero from an exchange, it might be smart to move them to safer storage.
-There is a secure desktop wallet available for Monero.
+If you buy Monero from an exchange, you should your coins to safer storage.
+There is a secure desktop wallet available.
 You can download it from getmonero.org/downloads.

 We don’t recommend Monero for beginners.
 Updating the wallet software and setting up the Ledger functionality requires some IT skills.